Baseline-Blockchain/baseline-node/README.md

 ## Network Parameters

 - **Consensus**: SHA256d proof-of-work, 32-byte block hashes, 0x207fffff genesis target (roughly Bitcoin regtest difficulty).
-- **Timing**: 20-second block target, retarget every 20 blocks (≈6.7 minutes) with 4× dampening to stay responsive without oscillations.
+- **Timing**: 20-second block target, retarget every 20 blocks (≈6.7 minutes) with a tighter 2× clamp for the first 10,000 blocks and 4× thereafter to stay responsive without oscillations.
 - **Difficulty** is the target hash threshold miners must beat; lower targets = harder work.
 Baseline encodes this exactly like Bitcoin in the header `bits` field.
 Every **20 blocks** (~6.7 minutes) the node compares the actual elapsed time with the expected `20 * 20s = 400s`.
 If blocks arrive too fast, the target tightens; too slow and it loosens.
-Adjustments are clamped to 4× faster/slower than expected so that hash-rate spikes do not cause whiplash while the 20-second cadence stays smooth.
+Adjustments are clamped to 2× faster/slower for the first 10,000 blocks, then 4× after the warm-up so that hash-rate spikes do not cause whiplash while the 20-second cadence stays smooth.
+- **Premine**: None.
 - **Rewards**: 50 BLINE base subsidy decays smoothly every block using an exponential curve with a 4,158,884-block half-life (~2.64 years).
+The remaining 99% of each subsidy (plus all transaction fees) flows to miners, while a mandatory 1% is automatically sent to the Baseline Foundation address (configured via `mining.foundation_address`) to fund protocol stewardship.
 - **Coinbase maturity**: 5 blocks before mined funds can be spent.
 - **Fees**: Minimum relay fee is 5,000 liners per kB; non-standard scripts are rejected, so typical P2PKH transactions should pay at least ~0.0000125 BLINE for a 250-byte tx.
-- **Premine**: Reserve 2.5% of total supply (3,750,000 BLINE) by mining ~75,000 blocks at launch.
-At 20-second blocks that is ~17.4 days of private mining before opening the network.
 - **Ports**: P2P `9333`, RPC `8832`, Stratum `3333`.

 ### Supply Schedule